10 Dental Appointment Reminder Text Examples

 Friendly Example:

-“Hi John, This is just a quick reminder about your upcoming appointment with Dr. Smith tomorrow at [Time].
-Please reply Y to confirm or call us at [Phone Number] to reschedule.”
+“Hi John, this is just a quick reminder about your upcoming appointment with Dr. Smith tomorrow at [Time].
+Please reply Y to confirm or reply N to reschedule.”

 A conversational tone helps reduce anxiety, particularly for patients who might feel nervous about dental visits.